Checklist: The Executor's Role

 - Allocate specific bequests and the remaining assets; obtain tax releases and receipts as directed by the court.
 Establish a testamentary trust (or "pour over" into a living trust), where appropriate.
 An attorney can let you know how to accomplish these goals.

 Whether you are writing a will or have been named the executor to someone else's will, you may have questions that require the expertise of a legal professional.
 An estate planning attorney will be able to walk you through the process and make sure you haven't forgotten any important details.
-You can get a free estate planning attorney match to help get the ball rolling.
+Don't delay; contact a local estate planning attorney today.